YIOPTOFF2001/support-desk-system/README.md

 Two tables were created, one is named user and the other is named tickets.

 ![Alt Text](usertable.png)
+The users table stores all users details and new users.

 ![Alt Text](tickets.png)
+The tickets table stores all tickets requests and message per user.

+### Backend Overview

+The backend handles all the data, rules, and admin features so the frontend works smoothly.

+#### **What It Does**

+1. **Manages Users**

+   * Keeps track of who is a normal user and who is an admin.
+   * Secures passwords so no one can see them.
+   * Makes sure users can only see and submit their own tickets.

+2. **Manages Tickets**

+   * Receives tickets from users.
+   * Automatically decides how **urgent** a ticket is based on the category:

+     * **Billing → Urgent**
+     * **Support → High**
+     * **Feedback & Uncategorized → Normal**
+   * Sets all new tickets to **Open** status automatically.
+   * Saves everything safely in the database.

+3. **Admin Dashboard**

+   * Shows all tickets to the admin in order of urgency (Urgent → High → Normal).
+   * Lets the admin update ticket status or priority if needed.
+   * Makes sure admins cannot bypass the system rules.

+4. **Keeps Everything Secure**

+   * Ensures users cannot see or edit other people’s tickets.
+   * Enforces all rules on the backend, not on the frontend.
+   * Keeps data accurate, safe, and consistent.

+---

+### **How Data Flows**

+1. User submits a ticket →
+2. Backend receives it →
+3. Backend sets priority and status →
+4. Ticket is saved in the database →
+5. Admin dashboard fetches tickets in priority order →
+6. Admin can update ticket status or priority →
+7. Database is updated automatically

 ## Running the code locally